 If sciatica is due to a herniated disc, the surgeon will perform a procedure known as a microdiscectomy.

 If sciatica is due to lumbar stenosis, the surgeon will perform a procedure known as a laminectomy.

 In some cases, the surgeon may need to perform a combination of microdiscectomy and laminectomy.
 The surgeon will tailor the treatment to each patient and each condition.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C.E.
 Anderson (Pediatric) are experts in treating underlying conditions that cause sciatica.
 They can also offer you a second opinion.